 Job Search Don’ts

-Never send any form of payment to a potential employer whose job you applied to on Indeed.
+Never send any form of payment to a potential employer you apply to on Indeed.
 Not only is charging fees a violation of Indeed’s rules for companies, these are often a type of scam (see “Types of scams.”)

 Never agree to perform any financial transaction on behalf of a potential employer.
-This includes accepting or making wire transfers or cashing cheques sent to you in order to make purchases on someone’s behalf.
+This includes, but is not limited to, accepting or making wire transfers or cashing checks sent to you in order to make purchases on someone’s behalf.

 Never agree to a job that involves opening multiple accounts and/or posting ads on Indeed or on other sites.
-These are likely scammers and you could become involved in activities that put you in financial and legal jeopardy.
+While there are certain roles where this activity may be accepted, such as recruiting or staffing services, exercise caution if asked upfront to open accounts for an employer you have not met.
+These are likely scammers and you could become involved in activities that may put you in financial and legal jeopardy.

 Never accept money upfront for work you have not performed.
-This is a tactic commonly used in financial scams and puts you at considerable legal risk.
+This is a tactic commonly used in financial scams and can put you at considerable legal risk.

-Cheque scams get people to unwittingly take on the risk of passing a bad cheque.
-Look out for scammers that offer elaborate stories about needing a personal assistant, caregiver or someone to cash a cheque to make large purchases or transfer money for them while they are out of town.
+Check scams aim to get people to unwittingly take on the risk of passing a bad check.
+Look out for scammers that offer elaborate stories about needing a personal assistant, caregiver or someone to cash a check to make large purchases or transfer money for them while they are out of town.
 These often include stories where:

 - You are required to purchase expensive medical equipment for a family member for them.

-- They are going to open up a new office “in your area” and you are required to purchase office supplies, equipment or software using the cheque.
+- They are going to open up a new office “in your area” and you are required to purchase office supplies, equipment or software using the check.

-- They offer to pay you up front for work you haven’t performed yet and ask that you transfer the remainder of the cheque to another account for them.
+- They offer to pay you upfront for work you haven’t performed yet and ask that you transfer the remainder of the check to another account for them.

 Reputable, legitimate companies should never ask you to perform financial transactions or money transfers for them, especially via Western Union, MoneyGram or BitCoin.
-Even you are not asked to transfer any of your own money, these unsavoury entities are often looking for other people to perform scam-related financial transactions so they don’t have to.
+Even if you are not asked to transfer any of your own money, scammers are often looking for other people to perform scam related financial transactions so they don’t have to.

-It shouldn’t cost you money to apply for a job.
-Not only do fee scams fleece jobseekers, they are also signs that a company is involved in other shady activities.
+It shouldn’t cost you money to apply for a job on Indeed.
+Not only do fee scams fleece jobseekers, they are also signs that a company may be involved in other shady activities.
 Certain legitimate expenditures like uniforms and job tools may be required after you accept a position, but are generally deducted from your salary after you begin working.
 Likewise, background checks are most often paid for by the employer or offered directly to you by a local government agency and should not be paid by you in the form of a fee to the employer.
 Types of fees often levied unscrupulously include: